NOTE: Scroll down for a complete schedule of Independence Day activities.

 Here on Scenic Highway 30-A, July Fourth is not only a national holiday, it’s a deep-rooted local tradition.
 From all-day beach parties on Grayton Beach to symphonies and fireworks shows, this is one of the busiest weekends in the area.

 For my family, this is the assumed “schedule” that we go by each year:

 1. Wake up at 5:30 a.m. to brave the fierce battle for the best spot on Grayton Beach.

-2. After helping my dad set up, we go on a short run down each road in Grayton in advance of the parade to scope out the other decorated cars and see if we have any chance at being honored as the best float.
+2. After helping my dad set up our stuff on the beach, we go on a short run down each road in Grayton in advance of the parade to scope out the other decorated cars and see if we have any chance at being honored as the best float.
 (Unfortunately, this has never happened).

 3. Arriving back from our run, we frantically wake up the lazy members of the Taylor family, explaining that we have exactly 30 minutes to make the best float in Grayton Beach.

 4. Throwing on our best red, white and blue bathing suits, we grab duct tape and the box of Fourth of July decorations and get to work, while dad yells not to rip the paint off of the Jeep.
 (This happens every year).

 5. The Grayton parade starts around 8:30 a.m., with plenty of candy-throwing and children waving from the sides of the road.